18 tricks and hacks to meet your credit card’s minimum spending requirement

-Get your signup bonus more quickly with these tips.
+Get your sign-up bonus faster with these tips.

-Some cards are tough to crack, like the Chase Sapphire Preferred® Card (you have to spend $4,000 in the first 3 months).
-Others offer an easier path, like the Bank of America® Travel Rewards Credit Card (you only have to spend $1,000).
+Some cards are tough to crack, like the Virgin Atlantic Reward Credit Card (you have to spend £20,000 to land a premium upgrade).
+Others offer an easier path, like the American Express Rewards Low Rate Credit Card (you only have to spend £500).

-Whatever the spending requirement, you’ll need reach it within a specified amount of time.
-Otherwise, your signup bonus is gone forever.
+Whatever the spending requirement, you’ll need to reach it within a specified amount of time.
+Otherwise, your sign-up bonus is gone forever.

 You don’t want to spend money unnecessarily just to hit the minimum spending requirements.
 That might erase the value of your rewards altogether.
 Instead, deploy your card intelligently and spend mostly on the must-haves.
 That way, you’ll breeze by your spending requirement without shelling out extra dough.

 Ready to hit that big payday?
-Here are 25 super-effective hacks to hit your minimum spending requirement.
+Here are 18 super-effective hacks to hit your minimum spending requirement and maximise your bonuses.

 Pay for the essentials